 About Sir M Visvesvaraya

-- He is a recipient of the Indian Republic’s highest honour, the Bharat Ratna, in 1955.
+- He is a recipient of the Indian Republic’s highest honor, the Bharat Ratna, in 1955.

 - He was knighted as a Knight Commander of the British Indian Empire (KCIE) by King George V for his contributions to the public good.

-- During the decade of the 1900s Hyderabad city was reeling under the threats of flood.
+- During the decade of the 1900s, Hyderabad city was reeling under the threats of the flood.
 He supervised the engineering work at Hyderabad by lending his services as a Special Consulting Engineer in 1909.

 - He was appointed as the Chief Engineer of Mysore State in 1909

-- He helped in founding of the Government Engineering College at Bangalore in 1917 which was later renamed as the Visvesvaraya College of Engineering in his honor.
+- He helped in the founding of the Government Engineering College at Bangalore in 1917 which was later renamed the Visvesvaraya College of Engineering in his honor.

-- He was awarded with independent India’s greatest honor, The Bharat Ratna in 1955 for his relentless work in the fields of engineering and education.
-He is the recipient of several honorary doctoral degrees from eight universities in India
+- He was awarded independent India’s greatest honor, The Bharat Ratna in 1955 for his relentless work in the fields of engineering and education.
+He is the recipient of several honorary doctoral degrees from eight universities in India.

 Different countries observe Engineer’s day on different dates.
 Below mentioned are the days in which engineers day is observed in different countries